kk20krishna/Intelligent-Sourcing/app_doc.md

 # 🏠 App Overview
 The Intelligent Sourcing App consists of multiple tabs, each with a specific function:

   1. **Run Optimization** 🔍 - Adjust weightage values and run the optimization process.
-The app helps solve large and complex sourcing problems by optimizing stock allocation across multiple warehouses, reducing costs, and improving delivery efficiency.
+The app helps solve large and complex sourcing problems by optimizing stock allocation across multiple fulfilment locations, reducing costs, and improving delivery efficiency.
   2. **View/Edit Data** 📑 - View and modify data sheets to fine-tune sourcing parameters.
   3. **Generate Data** 🎲 - Create a new dataset with custom parameters.
 This option generates artificial data for beta testing and evaluating the app's functionality before using real-world data.
   4. **Upload/Download Data** ⬆️⬇️ - Upload new files to update the dataset and download processed results after optimization.